mdevlamynck/elm-symfony-bridge/README.md

 newMessagesView nbNewMessages friendName =
     div []
         [ text (Trans.notifications_new_messages nbNewMessages { friend_username = friendName }) ]

+-- Keyname translation
+userStatusView :  Maybe User -> Html msg userStatusView user =
+    case user of
+        Just { status } ->
+            div []
+                [ text (Trans.user_status_keyname status) ]
+        Nothing ->
+            div []
+                [ text Trans.user_status_keyname_disconnected ]
 ```

 As you can see, for each translation a function is created, named after the translation path in the yaml.
 So `form.signup.username` becomes `form_signup_username`.
 Only letters, numbers and `_` will appear in the function name, any other character will be replaced with a `_`.

 Variables are also supported.
 A variable name must be enclosed in `%` to distinguish it from the rest of the text.
 You will have to provide a `String` value for each variable in a record.
 There is a special case for the variable `%count%`.
 If it is present, you will have to pass an `Int` as the first argument of the translation function instead of passing it in a record.

-Finally, it supports variants to handle plural rules.
+It also supports variants to handle plural rules.
 The special variable `%count%` is used to choose the correct variant.
 See the [symfony documentation on pluralization](https://symfony.com/doc/current/components/translation/usage.html#pluralization) for more details on pluralization.

+Finally if there is a `keyname` in the translation path, an extra function is created accepting a keyname variable to choose the translation.
+This is for convenience and should be used with care, if the keyname does not match any translation the function returns an empty string.

 ## Versioning